-You can import data you may have created in spreadsheets from a budgeting and forecasting standpoint quite easily into Tanda.
+You can import sales or forecasted sales data that you may have tracked in spreadsheets directly into Tanda.

-Import via CSV or spreadsheet for Sales, Revenue, Demand Data and Budgets
+Import via CSV for Sales, Revenue and Demand Data

-Up the top right you will see two green buttons:
+In the top right, you will see two green buttons:

 + Add My Predicted Data is where you would add your forecasts for sales, revenue, etc. i.e. what you want to plan against for the future.

 Follow the instructions on the import pages to load your data into Tanda.
-You don't necessarily have to use the templates, if you can get a CSV from other systems (like POS), you may be able to match headers and columns to make importing really easy.
+You don't necessarily have to use the templates if you can get a CSV from another system to match Tanda's configuration.

-Under section 2 you can match the columns from the sheet you are working in so Tanda knows how to import it; and you can name and save this config to make importing in the future very easy:
+Under section 2, match the columns from the sheet you are working in so that Tanda knows how to import it.
+You can name and save this config to make importing in the future easier:

-In terms of these columns, Tanda needs to know a few things to get data in properly:
+In terms of these columns, Tanda needs to know a few things to import properly:

-Data Stream Name: The name of the group of data you want to work with e.g. Location name, POS Terminal 1 vs 2, or Food vs Beverage, etc (this will need to be set to "sales" if you want it to show up in the dashboard widgets).
+Data Stream Name: The name of the group of data you want to work with, such as Location name, POS Terminal 1 vs 2, or Food vs Beverage, etc.

 Date: The date when the sale/transaction/metric occurred.

-Data Point: The numerical value of the data e.g. $s, or transaction count, etc.
+Data Point: The numerical value of the data, such as transaction count or sales dollar value.

 Note: You will need to return to this import page each time you wish to import your data.